DilshanWA/Inquoto/README.md

 # 🧾 Invoice & Quotation Generator System

-A mobile and web-compatible system built to generate professional invoices and quotations for NeoMac Engineering
+A  web-compatible system built to generate professional invoices and quotations for NeoMac Engineering (Pvt) Ltd

 ## 🚀 Features